PAGE UPDATED: 19.02.2022

 - 2021 lockdown update

-- How have you been dealing with the lockdown?
+- How have you dealt with the lockdowns?
 Please answer our survey

 Do you sometimes feel that human beings are not meant to live at the pace we do?